spohnan/lucee-eb-example/README.md

 * The build modules orchestrate various build functions
     * dist - Contains finished artifacts in `dist/target`
     * tomcat - Runs both apps in a local Tomcat instance
+* The cloudformation directory contains CF templates and config files by [Sceptre](https://sceptre.cloudreach.com/latest/)
-* The cloudformation directory contains a really simple deployment script but for production we'd use [something more substantial](https://github.com/aws-quickstart/quickstart-enterprise-accelerator-nist)
+    * The VPC deployment script is really basic in this example, for production we'd use [something more substantial](https://github.com/aws-quickstart/quickstart-enterprise-accelerator-nist)
+* The packaging directory contains a Python virtual environment with all the needed modules installed to deploy the solution

 ### S3 Structure